Beginner’s Guide To Decision Tree Classification Using Python

 The basic idea behind any decision tree algorithm is as follows:

-Decision trees and Random forest are both the tree methods that are being used in Machine Learning.
+Random Forest and Decision Trees are both the tree methods that are being used in Machine Learning.

 Decision trees are the Machine Learning models used to make predictions by going through each and every feature in the data set, one-by-one.